BenjaminAmos/TerasologyInstallers/README.md

 * Ubuntu
 * Debian (the original)
  * Notes:
- The GNOME desktop enviroment was used but the package manager installed perfectly so any GUI could work potentially.
+ The GNOME desktop enviroment was used but the package manager installed it perfectly so any GUI could work potentially.

 ### Notes:
  The package installs to a folder called Terasology Launcher under the main drive (root directory?).